Health examinations

 For early detection and early treatment, make sure you have annual health checkup

 Lifestyle-related diseases such as cancer, stroke and diabetes often do not present with noticeable symptoms, and are often already advanced when detected.
 Annual health checkups will allow early detection of these diseases.
 PwC Health Insurance Society is actively supporting people to undergo health checkups so that they can have the opportunity to review their lifestyles by looking at the changes in their health data.
+If the rate of health checkups among insured persons and dependents aged 40 and over is low, the health insurance society will have to pay higher contributions to the government for medical care for the elderly.
+If contributions increase and health insurance finances deteriorate, the health insurance premium rate will have to be increased, which will lead to a decrease in salary and firm's profits.

 Basic health checkup and optional examination

-Application acceptance period: March 1st, 2022 to March 31st, 2023
+Application acceptance period: March 1st to March 31st of the following year, every year

 Test items for each health checkup